MarkDavidBates/Project-2/readme.md

 #### Progress:

 ## To Do:
-convert audio and temperature readings into readable dATA
+convert audio and temperature readings into readable data

 ## Completed:
 1. Audio and Temperature sensors working simultaniously
 2. RPi and Arduino connected via Serial, data showing on linux terminal
+3. Connected the RPi to a Thingspeak cahnnel

 #### Tools, Technologies and Equipment: